 Short and single-coated dogs have stirred up debatable issues surrounding their ability to keep themselves warm enough with such thin-layered dog coats adequately.

 While you may find shaven dogs to be fashionable, keep in mind that once you aggressively cut your dog’s coat, you are leaving her exposed to direct UV sunlight, which can burn and cause the dog’s skin to blister.
 But your dog will also not be able to keep the warmth it needs in the winter.

 There is also a raging argument made by other veterinarians in other quarters of our society about different dog breeds such as Dachshunds(including all of the Dachshund mix dog breed), Boxers, Greyhounds.

 The belief is that these dog breeds have it easy in the winter despite not being long-haired dogs.

 Their hair coat may be structured in a way that makes them look either vulnerable or prepared to battle it out with nippy and cold winter nights outdoors.

-Truth is every dog, regardless of the short or long-haired dog breed heritage, they must be provided with a heated outdoor dog house.
+Truth is every dog, regardless of the short or long-haired dog breed heritage, must be provided with a heated outdoor dog house.

 With the market flush with countless ways to keeping your dog comfortable all seasons, there is no excuse that as a pet owner, you can not do DIY dog insulation for your dog’s house heating needs.